 1. Practice, practice, practice!

-Flying an aircraft, even if it’s remote control, is not like simply clicking the shutter of a digital camera.
+Flying an aircraft, even if it’s a remote control, is not like simply clicking the shutter of a digital camera.
 You need to master the controls, maneuver it skillfully, and ensure that you are flying the drone safely.
 We recommend spending a few weeks to familiarize yourself with the capabilities of your drone before you use it in your work.

 2. Increase the altitude.